xinqian-mit/API_Phonons/Readme.md

 ### Dispersion_Zr_hcp_gap:<br />
 This is a fairly simple example for computing phonon dispersion of hcp-phase of Zr.
 <br />

+### Tdep_bccZr:<br />
+This folder shows how temperature stablized phonon dispersion of bcc-Zr, which is dynamically unstable at 0K.
+Also included a script for relaxing cell structures

 ### EIM_LattDyn_NaCl:<br />
 This gives example how we can interface lammps and phonopy to perform lattice dynamics based on the EIM potential supported by lammps.